Effie Atherton: Early life and career

 Born Euphemia Walker Anderson in Edinburgh, Scotland, she was the daughter of Andrew Thomas Anderson and the younger sister of the silent movie actress, Ella Atherton.

 Effie Atherton made many radio broadcasts and a total of three films, however, her foundation was as a stage performer and she was particularly associated with the works of Noël Coward.
 Atherton was a clever comedienne who later broadcast on the British radio with Ambrose and his Band; and The Three Rhythm Aces, a successful cabaret trio.

 Her early years and her first time on the stage is unknown.
 By 1924 she had been introduced to the West End stage as a chorus girl in London Calling!

-Atherton first travelled to the United States in 1924 to take to the Broadway stage as a chorus girl, along with Gertrude Lawrence, Jessie Matthews and Constance Carpenter in André Charlot Revue, which commenced its run on 23 September 1924, with a total of 513 runs.
+Atherton first travelled to the United States in 1924 to take to the Broadway stage as a chorus girl, along with Gertrude Lawrence, Jessie Matthews and Constance Carpenter in André Charlot Revue, which commenced its run on 23 September 1924, with a total of 513 performances.
 It was Charlot who gave Noël Coward his first break.

 Atherton was her professional name and immigration records to the United States and the Far East using her professional name.
 During this time she made connections in the industry, including Charlie Chaplin and comic actress, Wyn Clare.

 Atherton was part of Charlot's Review of 1925.
 This followed a number of weeks on Broadway.
 She returned to London with Charlot and the revue girls, departing New York on RMS Caronia on 24 October 1925, returning to the stage at the Prince of Wales Theatre to star in "The Charlot Show of 1926", a musical by Ronald Jeans.
 She was still only 18 years of age, yet played multiple roles in the production including the Duchess of Bridlington.

 Atherton returned the following year to the United States.
 The tour included Los Angeles, and the troupe of young girls met Charlie Chaplin.
 Aged only 19, Atherton's social circle included Gertrude Lawrence, Charlie Chaplin, Merna Kennedy, Amy Reeves and Wyn Clare.
 Atherton continued to work with Charlot and Coward and was one of the stars of his revues for the next 4 years.
 Atherton is first named along with Gertrude Lawrence in Coward's 1928 song, "Alas the time is past".
 With the Great Depression, theatre attendance dropped dramatically, and Charlot was forced into temporary bankruptcy after the failure of Wonder Bar in 1930.